 The railway station at Sheringham offers travel via the Bittern Line to Cromer and Norwich.
 This is the final halt on the national rail network on this route.
 Beyond Sheringham station, the line has been preserved as the North Norfolk Railway also known as the "Poppy Line" running heritage trains to nearby Holt.

 Swaffham is a market town 12 miles east of King's Lynn and 31 miles west of Norwich.
-The town was once at the heart of a flourishing sheep and wool industry, which led the inhabitants to construct a large market place that is still in use today.
-A handsome market cross dating from 1783, adds to the historic ambience.The Swaffham Museum contains an exhibition on local history and local geology as well as an Egyptology room charting the life of Howard Carter, a famous archaeologist who spent much of his childhood in the town.
+The town was once at the heart of a flourishing sheep and wool industry, which led the inhabitants to construct the large market place that is still in use today.
+A handsome market cross dating from 1783, adds to the historic ambience.The Swaffham Museum contains an exhibition on local history and geology as well as an Egyptology room charting the life of Howard Carter, the famous archaeologist who is best known for opening the tomb of Tuttenkahmun.
+Carter spent much of his childhood in Swaffham.

-Swaffham no longer has a railway station, having been a victim of the Beeching cuts.
+Swaffham no longer has a railway station, having been a victim of the Beeching cuts in the 1960s.
 The A47 runs close to the town, however.
 Swaffham has a selection of state primary and independent schools.
 The Green Britain Centre is a popular tourist attraction locally.
-Three-bedroom houses in Swaffham start at an affordable £150,000.
+Three-bedroom houses in Swaffham start a little under £240,000.

 Thetford is another of Norfolk's cheaper locations.
 Thetford is a large market town just south of Thetford Forest, and conveniently close to the A11 road between Norwich (28 miles) and London (86 miles).The town is served by Thetford railway station, where passengers can travel to other stations on the direct line between Norwich and Cambridge, From Cambridge, regular services run to London King's Cross.
 A typical commute from Thetford to Cambridge takes around an hour and three quarters.